civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Brief Changelog:
-2007-05-16                                                                            # What revision is this.
+2007-05-19 (revision 735)
+Fixed:    MaxCityWonders, it now works as intended
+Fixed:    MaxCityBuildings, it now works as intended
+Disabled: Sectarian happiness functionality has been removed
+Fixed:    Unit Upgrading now updates the unit's attributes

+2007-05-16 (revision 732)
 Disabled: MaxCityWonders because it caused crash
 Disabled: MaxCityBuildings because it caused crash
 Changed:  NeedsFeatToBuild now only sees if player has feat not all players
-Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which player achieved feat    # That are a lot of characters.
+Added:    NeedsAnyPlayerFeatToBuild to allow construction regardless which
+          player achieved feat
+Added:    ProhibtSlavers this wonder flag prevents addition slavers
 Added:    New Options
 - Rules Screen
-   No AI City Limit     Government City Limit happiness effect for AI can be toggled on/off        # That are a lot of characters.
+   No AI City Limit     Government City Limit happiness effect for AI can
+                        be toggled on/off
-   No City Limit        Government City Limit happiness effect can be toggled on/off               # That are a lot of characters.
+   No City Limit        Government City Limit happiness effect can be
-Added:    New Database Flags
-- ConstDB                                                                             # That are a lot of databases ConstDB, MAX_CITY_WONDERS etc.
-  MAX_CITY_WONDERS      modders can specify the number of wonders a city can build    # That are a lot of characters.
-  MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build
-- WonderDB
-  ProhibtSlavers	this wonder flag prevents addition slavers                    # Afterwards I made my editor to display tabs with a length of more than four spaces this line looks ood.
-And I thought we are talking about wonders, aren't we?
-                                                                                      # That's a lot of space here.
+                        toggled on/off

 2007-05-01  (revision 726)
 Fixed:    Barbarian player cannot declare war from diplomanager
-Fixed:    Disband Assert errors in Debug version                                      # And that is part of the playtest version?
-Changed:  (Alex Scenario) now uses improved AI strategies                             # So that it is part of the Alexander scenario is totally unimprtant?
-Don't put it into parentheses.
+Changed:  Alex Scenario - now uses improved AI strategies
-Fixed:    (Alex scenario) building tileimps now have sound                            # So that it is part of the Alexander scenario is totally unimprtant?
-Don't put it into parentheses.
+Fixed:    Alex scenario - building tileimps now have sound
-Fixed:    (Samurai Scenario) Scenario shold now be playable                           # So that it is part of the Seven Samurai scenario is totally unimprtant?
-Don't put it into parentheses.
+Fixed:    Samurai Scenario - Scenario shold now be playable

-Fixed:    Unit Upgrading                                                              # Oh really?
-Fixed:    Search error showing hidden entried in the Great Library                    # What about active voice and a whole sentence?
+Fixed:    Search error showing hidden entry in the Great Library                    # What about active voice and a whole sentence?
 Fixed:    Error reading the incorrect entry in the Great Library                      # Be a little bit more specific.
-Fixed:    Bug causing two workers to be subtracted from a city when settler built     # More than 80 characters.
+Fixed:    Bug causing two workers to be subtracted from a city when
+          settler built
-Added:    Ruins Tileimp to be used with profile option of razed cities leaving a ruin on the map        # Even more characters than in the previous line.
+Added:    Ruins Tileimp to be used with profile option of razed cities
+          leaving a ruin on the map
+Added:    New ConstDB Properties
+- ConstDB
+  MAX_CITY_WONDERS      modders can specify the number of wonders a city can
+                        build
+  MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build
 Added:    New Database Flags
-- ConstDB
-  MAX_CITY_WONDERS      modders can specify the number of wonders a city can build    # Aren't we talking about const properties, are we?
-  MAX_CITY_BUILDINGS    modders can specify how many buildings a city may build       # Aren't we talking about const properties, are we?
 - WonderDB
-BuildingEffectEverywhere same as BuildingEverywhere but flag is more explanatory      # This does not have the same effect.
+BuildingEffectEverywhere same as BuildingEverywhere but flag is more
+                        explanatory      # This does not have the same effect. - Its a copy of it.
+ActualBuildingEverywhere is the other one
 - TerrainImprovementDB
-   RiverOnly            tileimp can only be build on a river                          # Actually this is called a TerrainImprovement
+   RiverOnly            TerrainImprovement can only be built on a river
-   IsUrban              tileimp is considered urban                                   # Probably this works to if I declare an area in the middle of no-where to an urban area. :D Or do you mean can only be built with an urban area nearby?
+   IsUrban              TerrainImprovement is considered urban                                   # Probably this works to if I declare an area in the middle of no-where to an urban area. :D Or do you mean can only be built with an urban area nearby? - Just an identifier to be used with NextToCity
-   IsIrrigation         tileimp is considered irrigation NeedsIrrigation      tileimp must be build one square from IsIrrigation tileimps or a river             # That are a lot of characters.
+   IsIrrigation         TerrainImprovement is considered irrigation NeedsIrrigation      TerrainImprovement must be build one square from
-   NextToCity           tileimp must be built 1 square next to city IsWonder             tileimp is a wonder and can only be built if a player has a wonder                 # That are a lot of characters.
+                        IsIrrigation TerrainImprovements or a river NextToCity           TerrainImprovement must be built 1 square next to city IsWonder             TerrainImprovement is a wonder and can only be built if a player has a wonder
-                        tileimp can only be built once                                                     # And what is the property of the TerrainImprovement in question? tileimp must be built in a square owned by the cit that built the tileimp          # That are a lot of characters.
-And what is the property of the TerrainImprovement in question?
+   IsWonder             TerrainImprovement can only be built once
+   IsWonder             TerrainImprovement must be built in a square owned by
+                        the city that built the tileimp
 Added:    New Options
 - Rules Screen
-   AImilitia            Empty AI cities generate a cheap unit at the beginning of a turn                   # That are a lot of characters.
+   AImilitia            Empty AI cities generate a cheap unit at the
+                        beginning of a turn
-   No AI gold deficit   AI ctites don't drop below 0 No AI production deficit  AI production never drops below 0 Gold per city        cities cost gold multiplied by the number of city limit Gold per unit        units cost gold each turn multiplied by wage rate Aicitydefense        AI cities have a defense increase based on population size    # That are a lot of characters.
+   No AI gold deficit   AI ctites don't drop below 0 No AI production deficit  AI production never drops below 0 Gold per city        cities cost gold multiplied by the number of city limit Gold per unit        units cost gold each turn multiplied by wage rate Aicitydefense        AI cities have a defense increase based on population
+                        size
 - Scenario Editor
    DebugAI Button       toggles showing the AI unit's goals
 - Gameplay Screen
    ShowEnemyHealth      toggles shoowing AI health bar ShowDebugAI          toggles showing the AI unit's goals
-                                                                                      # That's a lot of space here.

 2007-04-09 (revision 719)
 Fixed:    Bug that made human units automatically upgrade